Pumpkin mousse : one of those healthy desserts that bring smiles on the table..

 I used to make a traditional Pumpkin halwa till then, I still do that halwa but this mousse has become a quicker and tastier way to enjoy a pumpkin dessert.

 One more practical tip that was missing from the recipe in that glossy magazine.
 Choosing the right pumpkin for this dessert.
 There are so many varieties of a pumpkin and each one of them has a different flavor.
 We get baby pumpkins that taste almost like Zucchinis and yellow fleshed, green skinned pumpkins that are more rich in texture and flavors.
-The most flavorful ones are the tough skinned, bright orange yellow flesh ones.
+The most flavorful ones are the tough skinned, bright orange yellow flesh ones with a fruity aroma.
 The skin has a dull peachy yellow color and the pumpkin is quite hard to dig in with a knife.
-These are medium sized, ripe pumpkins.
-And I am talking about the pumpkins available in India.
+These are medium sized, ripe pumpkins and I am talking about the pumpkins available in India.

-Once you have a slice of pumpkin and some fresh cream, you are about to go for this dessert.
-Feel free to add some whipped egg whites if you want a fluffy mousse texture.One large egg white will be enough for this recipe.
+Once you have a slice of pumpkin and some fresh cream, you are good to go for this dessert.

 a slice of pumpkin weighing 250 gm